 It’s all about sharing YOUR humor, YOUR thoughts, YOUR ideas, YOUR observations, or anything else YOU want to tell an audience.

-To me (again) it’s a creative art AND a talent.
+To me (again) writing and performing comedy is a creative art AND a talent.
 That should be the stimulus to get into this crazy biz.
 Otherwise get a head shot, memorize someone else’s lines and start auditioning for acting gigs.

 Here’s a story…